calebowens/rails-starterpack/readme.md

 # README

-## Potential problems

-There may be issues with @rails/request.js in production

-## Goals

-- Be as standard as possible when using gems.
-- Avoid structuring the database around our features.

-Arguably, these are two very contradictory goals.
-With the way that I'm strucutring my controllers, its counter to how most if not all rails projects work.

-I think the way that I'm reconsiling this, is that, for eample I'm still using regular rails controllers and using phlex in a standard way.
-Such that, I'm not having ask rails to bend over backwards to find the files.

-For example, I'm still able to define rails routes without needing any fancy and breakble helper methods that make assumptions about the internals of rails routing.

 ## Structure

 - app
   - features <- Idea behind this is that we focus more on feature based groupings, rather than categorising code.
-Part of the idea is that it will make each feature its own isolated application, with some shared common libraries
+Part of the idea is that it will make each feature its own isolated application, with some shared common utilities
     - pages
     - authentication
     - dashbaord